eclab/edisyn/README.md

 ### Installation and Running on Windows

-I don't know.
-But you may be able to download the [jar file](https://github.com/eclab/edisyn/raw/master/jar/edisyn.jar) located in the "jar" directory and double-click on it.
+I don't know for sure (I don't have Windows).
+But you may be able to run it by first downloading and installing Java, then downloading the [jar file](https://github.com/eclab/edisyn/raw/master/jar/edisyn.jar) located in the "jar" directory, and finally just double-clicking on the jar file.
 Tell me if this works.

 ### Installation and Running on Linux